Aliases for ABCC4 Gene

 GeneCards Summary for ABCC4 Gene

 ABCC4 (ATP Binding Cassette Subfamily C Member 4) is a Protein Coding gene.
 Diseases associated with ABCC4 include abcc4-related altered drug metabolism and cholestasis.
-Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are ABC-family proteins mediated transport and Bile secretion.
 GO annotations related to this gene include ATPase activity and 15-hydroxyprostaglandin dehydrogenase (NAD+) activity.
 An important paralog of this gene is ABCC12.

 UniProtKB/Swiss-Prot for ABCC4 Gene